 In terms of amenities, Sofia Airport is not the best.
 The good news is that there is free unlimited wifi of adequate quality.
 Terminal 1 has cafes, a duty free and souvenir shop.
 There is a cafe, ATM and newstand in the public area.
 Terminal 1 is generaly outdated and in need of renovation, so spending a long time is not very pleasant.
 Terminal 2 is new and has more amenities in the transit area including a couple of duty free shops, cafes, souvenirs and toy shops, airport lounge and space for relaxation.
 Its public area hosts a flower shop, bank, food corner, pharmacy.

 In case you have a lot of time to kill, a good idea may be to pay a short visit to the city center of Sofia.
 There is metro linking Sofia Airport Terminal 2 directly with the city center.
 Trains operate every few minutes and it takes around 20 min to get into the heart of Sofia.
 Ticket price is BGN 1,60 (roughly USD 1) for a single journey.

 In case you would like to sleep over, there are a few hotels located in the close vicinity of the airport.
-They all offer aiport pick up / drop off.
+Ibis Sofia Airport Park & Fly 3* is the closest, sitauted at some 800 meters from Terminal 1.
+All of the hotels offer aiport pick up / drop off.
 You can check and book them here.

 For any additional information you can always consult with Sofia Airport official website.